 A #NoPipelines Collaborative Community Art and Story Project

-Get your group or community together (or do it yourself with a buddy - it is helpful for one person to hold the knot end while one person braids -- or use clamps) & braid, knot, & twist your fabrics together, following the basic instructions below.
+Get your group or community together (or do it yourself with a buddy).
+It is helpful for one person to hold the knot end while one person braids (or use clamps) & braid, knot, & twist your fabrics together, following the basic instructions below.
 You can sew decorative items onto your strand if you like.
 Eventually we will link all these strands together to form a protective weaving that can be used in different #NoACP (or #NoMVP) protests, gatherings, & art exhibits .
-Note that a VERY IMPORTANT part of the project is completing the Story Form (download at the icon above) to say why you picked the fabrics and your ties to the #NoACP protest movement, and sending that description, along with the braids, to Amelia.
+Note that a VERY IMPORTANT part of the project is completing the Story Form (download at the icon above) to say why you picked the fabrics and your ties to the #NoPipelines protest movement, and sending that description, along with the braids, to Amelia.

 - Download the My Ties That Bind Story form (above).

-- Gather lengths of fabric, ideally 2 to 3 feet or longer, but short pieces from old shirts etc. work fine too, at least 3 pieces to braid.
+- Gather lengths of fabric, ideally 4 to 5 feet, but short pieces from old shirts etc. tied together work fine too, at least 3 pieces to braid.

 - Braid, twist, add knots, sew on special objects (bells, beads, a pocket to hold your message), write on your braid if you like.
 Watch the video about how to make the braids.